Auto Trader alternatives – the ultimate guide

 How to scrap your car

-A compromise is possible: owners can remove and sell the highest-value parts, and offer the rest of the car to a scrap merchant.
-You’ll likely get a similar price for the shell as you would have for the complete car.
-The expensive parts worth selling separately are the engine, gearbox, airbags, and seats.
-The biggest marketplace to sell these parts is eBay.
+Compromise is possible with scrapping as in some instances, owners can remove and sell the highest-value parts, and still offer the rest of the car to a scrap merchant.
+Worth noting is that you’ll likely get a similar price for the shell as you would have for the complete car.
+The expensive parts worth selling separately are:

 At Motorway, we also work with a partner to provide a scrapping service.
 If you’re thinking about scrapping your car, enter your reg and mileage on our dedicated scrap my car page to be directed.